• Skip to primary navigation

 Tips on how to prevent bottle bombs when making beer.

-When making beer for the first time, people may get excited and cut corners.
-Rule 1 when making beer: you need to allow time for it to fully ferment!
-It takes two full weeks for primary fermentation.
+Rule 1 when making beer: you need to allow time for it to ferment fully!

-Leaving about 1 inch (2.5 cm) between the highest level of liquid and the bottom of the cap is a good rule of thumb – you may need more room, so be sure to check out your recipe.
+Leave about 1 inch of headspace between the highest level of liquid and the bottom of the cap is a good rule of thumb – you may need more room, so be sure to check out your recipe.

-By the way, when you store your beer in a low-temperature, low-light area, you’ll be preserving its taste, too, so you’ll be effectively “killing two birds with one stone.”
+Storing beer in a low-temperature and low-light area also preserves its taste, so you'll be effectively "killing two birds with one stone."

-Before opening the bottles of beer, put them in the fridge for a day or two to reduce the pressure.
+Before opening the beer bottles, put them in the fridge for a day or two to reduce the pressure.

 How to Protect Yourself When Opening Glass Bottles

-All the above tips will help you avoid a disastrous bottle bomb but it’s still a good idea to be cautious when opening your bottles.
-After all, what do you have to lose by taking extra precautions?
+All the above tips will help you avoid a disastrous bottle bomb, but it's still a good idea to be cautious when opening your bottles.

-You should wear gloves to avoid cuts on your hands, along with goggles or glasses to protect your eyes.
+Wear gloves to avoid cuts on your hands and goggles or glasses to protect your eyes.
 A jacket or sweater is also a good idea to protect your arms.

-Wrap the bottle in a bag before opening to help contain any flying glass shards.
+Wrap the bottle in a bag before opening it to help contain any flying glass shards.

-Keep the bottles in a cooler when opening so that a potential explosion can be as confined as possible.
-If you’re taking the bottles outside to open, move the entire cooler and don’t take out one bottle at a time.
+Keep the bottles in a cooler when opening so a potential explosion can be as confined as possible.
+If you're taking the bottles outside to open, move the entire cooler and only take one bottle at a time.

 All this may seem like a bit much, but flying glass is nothing to joke about!

-Did I answer all of your questions about how to avoid bottles exploding during fermentation?
+Did I answer your questions about how to avoid bottles exploding during fermentation?

-In this article, we took an in-depth look at what causes glass bottles to explode during the fermentation process.
+In this article, we looked in-depth at what causes glass bottles to explode during fermentation.

-We examined all the causes, explored all the dos, and don’ts about the second stage of fermenting kombucha or beer correctly.
+We examined all the causes and explored all the dos and don'ts of the second stage of fermenting Kombucha or beer correctly.

 Ultimately, we answered the question of How to Prevent Bottles from Exploding During 2nd fermentation.